jslattery7077/RobloxToVs/README.md

 ### Steps to port the game:
 1. Clone the repo to a folder
 2. Launch a terminal in that folder.
-3. Run `pip install -r requirements.txt` to install the dependencies.
+3. Open folder in Vs Code.
-4. Open folder in Vs Code.
+4. Run `pip install -r requirements.txt` to install the dependencies, either through vs code terminal or cmd.
 5. Install the followin extensions to vs code:
     - https://marketplace.visualstudio.com/items?itemName=Nightrains.robloxlsp - Vs Code Roblox LSP Extension, for intellisense in vs code.
     - https://marketplace.visualstudio.com/items?itemName=rojo-rbx.rojo - rojo extension for vs code.